During an Emergency

 - Tape around windows, air ducts and vents

-- Listen to the radio for updates and do not go outside until authorities say it is safe to do so
+- Listen to tv or radio for updates and do not go outside until authorities say it is safe to do so

 To estimate how far away the lightning is, count the seconds between the flash of lightning and the thunderclap.
 If you count less than thirty seconds between the flash and the bang, take shelter immediately and remain there for 30 minutes after the last rumble.
 This is called the 30/30 rule.